mattm-malone/with-retries/README.md

 ### Applying scope to class function:
 If the provided `func` refers to `this` in a class, you will need to pass the scope/class into the `scope` param of the options.
-Consider the following two snippets (using promise syntax instead of await) :
+Consider the following two snippets (using promise syntax instead of async await) :
 ```javascript
 class Api {
   constructor(baseUrl) {